 Following the brief investigation of the old coal mining shaft, off-trail scouting misses the location of the old processing facility and the hike continues on the Sulphur Springs Trail for the planned loop hike.
 There are excellent views of snow-bound Nihahi Ridge and Prairie Mountain from the west end of Sulphur Springs Trail.

 The 10 KM (6¼ mile) loop hike is up and down hills.
 South-facing trail exposed to sun is dry.
 Sheltered and north-side trails are a combination of ice and/or mud.
 The trail passes up and over Moose Ridge primarily in forest with occasional, spectacular vistas from grassy meadows.

 Following the end of the loop around the Sulphur Springs Trail and Elbow Valley Trail, another attempt begins to find the 100+ year-old Ings Mine processing location.

-The off-trail battle west off-trail over rugged terrain strewn with dead-fall eventually leads to evidence of faint remains for an old access road.
+The off-trail battle west over rugged terrain strewn with dead-fall eventually leads to evidence of faint remains for an old access road.
 The barely detectable old road leads into a gully where an ancient coal slag heap is buried under a grassy mound but still faintly evident.
 Little evidence remains of the old coal processing plant other than bits of scrap metal and old planks.